 In a typical year, tour organizers expect about 450-500 visitors over the weekend.
 In the same period of time, the tours had welcomed 800 online visitors.
 Since, at the time of writing this blog post, there have been over 5000 visitors to the Ottawa renovations featured in the 2020 Reno Tour.
 Some of the renovators are using the 3D Virtual Tours to showcase their work to homeowners.

 To further support the Habitat For Humanity charity fundraiser, we scanned both Habitat For Humanity Ottawa Restores at Iber Road and Belfast Road.
+We did this completely free of any cost as a charitable service.
+As part of Random Scans Of Kindness initiative, we happily support good, local non-profit organizations doing their best to enrich the lives of others.

 Habitat For Humanity Restores are home and building supply stores that accept and resell quality new and used building materials.
 Shopping at a Habitat ReStore is a socially conscious decision, as funds generated are used to fund local Habitat for Humanity homebuilding projects.